kya07/MICB475_25W1_Team_10/README.md

       - To make the new metadata

 #### Action items
-- add TA Ritu onto the repository and the team #
+- Have the new column in both metadata files done and ready--> they have to be exactly the same
+- Read the proposal docs to know what we have to do
+- Make action items for next week
+- Start the pipeline!!!

 ### Week 1 (02-Oct-2025)
 #### Agenda